Sancha of Aragon (died 1097): Convent

+Policy

 Sancha had the confidence of her brother.
 She judged cases along with the king and queen, and confirmed royal diplomas.
 In 1082, during a dispute between her brothers, the king gave the administration of the diocese of Pamplona and its revenues to Sancha.
 She managed it until the election of a new bishop, Pedro de Roda, in 1083.
 In her administration of both the abbey of Santa Cruz and the diocese of Pamplona, Sancha worked to further the Gregorian reforms.
 She was possibly the most important ally Pope Gregory VII had in the Iberian peninsula at the time.

 Sancha was present on 4 December 1094 when the church of San Juan de la Peña was consecrated and the body of her brother Sancho was interred.
-On 17 December 1096, she and her nephew, King Peter I, confirmed the donation made by Pedro de Roda, newly made bishop of Huesca, to the monastery of Saint-Pons-de-Thomières after the conquest of the city of Huesca.
-On 5 April 1097, she confirmed her nephew's donation of the cathedral of Huesca to the church..
+On 17 December 1096, she and her nephew King Peter I confirmed the donation made by Pedro de Roda, newly made bishop of Huesca, to the monastery of Saint-Pons-de-Thomières after the conquest of the city of Huesca.
+On 5 April 1097, she confirmed her nephew's donation of the cathedral of Huesca to the church.